luxonis/capture/README.md

 - `--ip`: Device IP address (optional, uses USB if not specified)
 - `--autostart`: Automatically start capturing after N seconds (-1 to disable)

+The capture will be saved in `capture/output` folder.

 ## Settings

 Edit `capture_settings.json` to configure capture parameters.
 To capture more frames, change: